SHaTRO/mostly-adequate/README.md

 For the review we do a little bit with Maybe, but we use Lens (monocle-ts) instead of "safeProp" and derive our own properties functions.
 We also use O.Option instead of Maybe, and update from using `join` to using `flatten` as per *fp-ts* and maintaining the monadic nature.

-Excercises are left as exactly that.
+Exercises are left as exactly that.

+### Chapter 10 - Applicative Functors

+Applicative and applying Functors is explored here.

+For the review some of the "type free" discussion has no examples because forcing TypeScript to ignore types is rather futile.
+Type oriented examples are presented to explore the concepts of this chapter - essentially the introduction of `ap()`.